RingoDev/BeginnerBoost/notes/README.md

 It's also time to customize my prompt because it gets way to long.

 ### Day 8

-Talk about OS and all the great Linux distributions.
+We talked about OS and all the great Linux distributions.

 Possible read: Linux from scratch.

-Trying to get a better navbar working on the webpage.I will take a look at bootstrap css files for navbars.
+Trying to get a better navbar working on the webpage.
+I will take a look at bootstrap css files for navbars.

 **Update:** I used a theme off [Bootswatch](https://bootswatch.com) and i believe it looks great.
 Over the course of this webpage I will probably rip the css apart and customize the site more and more.
 This is a great learning experience for my web-dev skills.

 ### Day 9

+Today I want to take a look at the security courses/games at [PicoCTF](https://picoctf.com) and [OverTheWire](https://overthewire.org/wargames).